mmmoussa/Clipboard-Search/README.md

-# :clipboard: Google Clipboard
+# :clipboard: Clipboard Search

-Google Clipboard allows you to quickly make yourslef a useful shortcut on your Mac.
-Google Clipboard allows you to designate a keyboard shortcut that will perform a Google Search in Safari, Firefox, or Google Chrome of whatever is stored in your clipboard (what you copied last).
+Clipboard Search allows you to quickly make yourself useful shortcuts on your Mac for searching Google and Wikipedia.
+Clipboard Search allows you to designate keyboard shortcuts that will perform a Google or Wikipedia search in Safari, Firefox, or Google Chrome of whatever is stored in your clipboard (what you copied last).

 <br>
-To setup Google Clipboard, follow the following steps:
+To setup Clipboard Search, follow the following steps:

 1. Go into the *Automator* program and make a new document.

 2. Select "Service" as the type, and then under *Library -> Utilities*, choose "Run AppleScript".

-3. Change "Service receives selected" to "no input".
+3. Decide whether you want to create a tool for searching Google or one for Wikipedia.

 4. Copy the correct script from this repository as a replacement to the code provided as a placeholder.